linode/apl-docs/docs/faq.md

 **Can we disable applications such as `Vault` and `Harbor` if we want to?**

-Yes, it is possible to disable applications.
+Yes, it is possible to disable certain applications.
 One can do so in the [values.yaml](https://github.com/redkubes/otomi-core/blob/master/chart/otomi/values.yaml) that is used in the Otomi chart install.
+Checkout the [values-schema.yaml](The [otomi-core/values-schema.yaml](https://github.com/redkubes/otomi-core/blob/master/values-schema.yaml)) to check which applications can be `disabled`.

 ```yaml
 # values.yaml configuration